yuqi-liang-qiqi/SequenzoWebsite/docs/en/basics/if_you_have_numeric_data.md

    * Limitation: Categories are relative to the dataset, not absolute values.

 3. **Standard Deviation from Mean (Z-Scores)**

-    - Define categories based on how far a value is from the mean. **Here, σ (sigma) denotes the standard deviation, which measures how spread out values are around the mean.**
+   * Define categories based on how far a value is from the mean.
-    - Example: Test scores → Below −1σ = “Low Performer”, −1σ to +1σ = “Average”, Above +1σ = “High Performer”.
+   * Example: Test Scores → Below −1σ = “Low Performer”, −1σ to +1σ = “Average”, Above +1σ = “High Performer”.
-    - Advantage: Good when data is approximately normal.
+   * Advantage: Good when data is approximately normal.
-    - Limitation: Harder for non-technical audiences to interpret.
+   * Limitation: Harder for non-technical audiences to interpret.

 ## Step-by-Step Example: CO₂ Emissions